Kasekopf/looprobot/README.md

 Minor Options:
   fax BOOLEAN - Use a fax to summon a monster.
 Set to false if the faxbots are offline. [default: true] [setting: looprobot_fax] lgr - Pull a lucky gold ring.
-If pulled, it will be equipped during many combats. [default: false] [setting: looprobot_lgr] profitfamiliar - Use free familiar turns for familiar related profits. [default: false] [setting: looprobot_profitFamiliar] pvp - Break your hippy stone at the start of the run. [default: false] [setting: looprobot_pvp] wand - Always get the zap wand. [default: false] [setting: looprobot_wand] forcelocket - Always equip the combat lover's locket, in order to get monsters inside quickly. [default: false] [setting: looprobot_forcelocket] skipbackups - Don't use any Backup Camera Backups. [default: false] [setting: looprobot_skipbackups] savelocket NUMBER - Number of uses of the combat lover's locket to save. [default: 0] [setting: looprobot_savelocket] savetuba - Don't use Apriling Band Helmet's Tuba summon. [default: false] [setting: looprobot_savetuba] luck NUMBER - Multiply the threshold for stopping execution when "you may just be unlucky".
-Increasing this can be dangerous and cause the script to waste more adventures; use at your own risk. [default: 1] [setting: looprobot_luck] saveparka NUMBER - Number of spikolodon spikes to save (max 5). [default: 0] [setting: looprobot_saveparka] voterbooth - Attempt to use the voter booth if we have access. [default: true] [setting: looprobot_voterbooth] stillsuit FAMILIAR - Equip the stillsuit to this familiar during the run [default: Gelatinous Cubeling] [setting: stillsuitFamiliar]
+If pulled, it will be equipped during many combats. [default: false] [setting: looprobot_lgr] profitfamiliar - Use free familiar turns for familiar related profits. [default: false] [setting: looprobot_profitfamiliar] pvp - Break your hippy stone at the start of the run. [default: false] [setting: looprobot_pvp] wand - Always get the zap wand. [default: false] [setting: looprobot_wand] forcelocket - Always equip the combat lover's locket, in order to get monsters inside quickly. [default: false] [setting: looprobot_forcelocket] skipbackups - Don't use any Backup Camera Backups. [default: false] [setting: looprobot_skipbackups] savelocket NUMBER - Number of uses of the combat lover's locket to save. [default: 0] [setting: looprobot_savelocket] saveapril NUMBER - Number of Apriling Band instruments to save. [default: 0] [setting: looprobot_saveapril] luck NUMBER - Multiply the threshold for stopping execution when "you may just be unlucky".
+Increasing this can be dangerous and cause the script to waste more adventures; use at your own risk. [default: 1] [setting: looprobot_luck] saveparka NUMBER - Number of spikolodon spikes to save (max 5). [default: 0] [setting: looprobot_saveparka] saveember - Should we save the Sept-Ember Censor for aftercore? [default: false] [setting: looprobot_saveember] voterbooth - Attempt to use the voter booth if we have access. [default: true] [setting: looprobot_voterbooth] stillsuit FAMILIAR - Equip the stillsuit to this familiar during the run [default: Gelatinous Cubeling] [setting: stillsuitFamiliar] flyer - Always flyer the normal way, instead of wishing for a monster [default: false] [setting: looprobot_flyer] chronolith - Skip spending turns to get net positive turns from chronolith at the end of the run (turn on to minimize turncount at the expense of aftercore turns) [default: false] [setting: looprobot_chronolith] nuns - Do the nuns in the war; uses monkey paw wishes [default: false] [setting: looprobot_nuns]

 Debug Options:
   actions NUMBER - Maximum number of actions to perform, if given.
 Can be used to execute just a few steps at a time. [setting: looprobot_actions]